Vertiv Company Profile

 This profile is descriptive issuer-level analysis.
 Methodology and non-advisory boundaries are documented in Analytics Methodology & Data Policy.

-Vertiv provides the first published power-and-thermal infrastructure profile in the hub, connecting AI data-center demand to facility-level equipment and services.
+Vertiv connects AI data-center demand to facility-level power, thermal, and cooling equipment and services.

 Facility infrastructure contrast